 Rural care is a service caring for seven children or fewer in a rural community.
 Mobile care is a service providing care to children younger than school age at multiple locations that transports its equipment and materials to those locations.

-Individual family day-care is a service (not included in the National Law) delivered by one educator who cares for children in the educator’s home.
+Family day care (sole educator) is a service (not included in the National Law) delivered by one educator who cares for children in the educator’s home.